Hans Hobbelen is Professor of Ageing and Paramedical Care at the School of Health Studies.

-Hans is a member of the Scientific College of Physiotherapy at the Royal Dutch Society for Physical Therapy (WCF, KNGF), a member of the Clinical Consortium on Healthy Ageing of the World Health Organization (WHO), and, since May 2019, the president of The International Association of Physiotherapists working with Older People (IPTOP), an official subgroup of World Physiotherapy.
+Furthermore, Hobbelen is a member of the Scientific College of Physiotherapy of the Royal Dutch Society for Physical Therapy (WCF, KNGF), a member of the Clinical Consortium on Healthy Ageing of the World Health Organization (WHO), and since May 2019, chair of the International Association of Physiotherapists working with Older People (IPTOP, official subgroup of World Physiotherapy).

 Contact